eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/annexes/annex-3/annex-3.01-pid-rulebook.md

 |-----------|--------------|
 | PID_ISO_10 | The attribute location_status SHALL NOT be present in a ISO/IEC 18013-5 compliant PID. |
 | PID_ISO_11 | When issuing a PID compliant with [ISO/IEC 18013-5] which must be revocable, a PID Provider SHALL include the revocation information in the MSO, as specified in ISO/IEC 18013-5:2025.
 The PID Provider SHALL decide whether to use a status_list or a identifier_list. |

+#### 4.2.5 Attribute birth_date

+For PIDs compliant with ISO/IEC 18013-5, dates are encoded as specified in RFC 8943.
+This encoding does not contain provisions for encoding partial dates.
+This may cause challenges in case the birth date of a User is not (fully) known.
+To deal with such cases, a PID Provider could adopt a policy to choose appropriate values for the unknown date elements.
+However, mandating such a policy is out of scope of this document.

 ## 5 SD-JWT VC-based encoding of PID